petrvanblokland/DesignDesignSpace/DDS-home.md

 ~~~
 ## Coding typography in Python and CSS 27/5 3/6 10/6

-* The workshop dives into the most important parameters the make good typography.
+* The workshop dives into the most important parameters, that make good typography.
-* Learn about the differenve between Python parameters (e.g. generating PDF documents) and CSS (used in websites).
+* Learn about the difference between Python parameters (e.g. generating PDF documents) and CSS (used in websites).
 * Investigate methods to connect this knowledge with your daily design practice.

 ~~~